-The recommended action was discussed at an open meeting of the Collaborative Justice Courts Advisory committee.
+The recommended action was approved by the Collaborative Justice Courts Advisory Committee during an action by email between meetings.
+The recommended action was publicly posted on the advisory body's website and available for public comment.
 No external comments were received.
 Committee members were unanimous in their agreement on the recommended action.